-- Location: Entrance of Kellogg Global Hub - Description: Teams meet at Kellogg to check in with the NET team and learn about their specific schedule for the day.
+- Location: Harris Hall Lobby - Description: Teams meet at Harris Hall to check in with the NET team, receive t-shirts, and learn about their specific schedule for the day.
 Delicious donuts from a local bakery provided!

 9:30-10:00am - Welcome Ceremony